 I’m old-fashioned and don’t have a mobile device.
 I want it!

 No problem.
 There’s an e-book that’s available with the same information.
 Visit the Paris-Pastry website to download it.

 Do I need to turn data-roaming on to use the map feature?

 Nope.
 We realized that people most likely don’t want to pay a fortune to wander around town, and we think your funds would be better spent on chocolates, croissants, and lemon tartlets.
 So the map feature works even if you aren’t connected to the internet.
-However in the future, we will offer that with the app.
+However in July of 2014, we will offer that with the app.
 The Paris Pastry e-book has GPS maps, which work with online mapping services.

 Why isn’t this app 99 cents?

 You’ll find plenty of free information on my website.
 However this project required the assistance of a team to compile everything, as well as visiting each and every one of the places listed (I’m not complaining!), confirming addresses, websites, and making sure there were plenty of photographs.
 This is not an advertising-supported app and absolutely none of the entries are paid submissions.

 Because of the electronic format, there’s hundreds of full color pictures and other features which aren’t possible in a traditional guidebook.
 The price is comparable to the cost of a cup of cup of chocolat chaud in Paris…and this app tells you where to get it!

 We decided that most people will carry a pocket-sized device around the city rather than the larger iPad, however for those with iPads and e-readers, you can download the Paris Pastry e-book and use it on the iPad.
 The book will also be available in the iBookstore.